Regional office markets in Poland – May 2021

 JLL is pleased to present the latest report analysing regional office markets in Poland.

 An increase in office sublease space has emerged as a key trend following the outbreak of the Covid-19 pandemic as companies sought to mitigate its effects on their real estate portfolio.
-Out of the approx. 116,000 m² of such supply on the major office markets outside Warsaw, 30% is located in Wrocław, followed by the Tri-City and Kraków (with 23% and 22% respectively).
-Such offers vary from less than 100 m² up to approx. 5,000 m².
-This gives various companies (from small to large corporations) the opportunity to rent a traditional office for a shorter period of time and more favourable rent than that of a normal lease agreement.
-However, limited possibilities of changing the fitout, or often a strictly enforced atypical lease length may result in companies not choosing this option.
+Out of the approx. 150,000 m² available for sublease in major office markets outside Warsaw, 30% is located in Wrocław, followed by Kraków and the Tri-City (with 23% and 22% respectively).
+Such offers vary from less than 100 m² up to approx. 11,000 m².
+Therefore, both small and large companies can opt for this solution.